Han unification

-Unihan can also refer to the Unihan Database maintained by the Unicode Consortium, which provides information about all of the unified Han characters encoded in the Unicode Standard, including mappings to various national and industry standards, indices into standard dictionaries, encoded variants, pronunciations in various languages, and an English definition.
-The database is available to the public as text files and via an interactive website.
-The latter also includes representative glyphs and definitions for compound words drawn from the free Japanese EDICT and Chinese CEDICT dictionary projects (which are provided for convenience and are not a formal part of the Unicode Standard).

 Rationale and controversy

 The Unicode Standard details the principles of Han unification.

 The Ideographic Research Group (IRG), made up of experts from the Chinese-speaking countries, North and South Korea, Japan, Vietnam, and other countries, is responsible for the process.

 One rationale was the desire to limit the size of the full Unicode character set, where CJK characters as represented by discrete ideograms may approach or exceed 100,000 characters.
 Version 1 of Unicode was designed to fit into 16 bits and only 20,940 characters (32%) out of the possible 65,536 were reserved for these CJK Unified Ideographs.
-Unicode was later extended to 21 bits allowing many more CJK characters (97,058 are assigned, with room for more).
+Unicode was later extended to 21 bits allowing many more CJK characters (101,996 are assigned, with room for more).

-The article The secret life of Unicode, located on IBM DeveloperWorks, attempts to illustrate part of the motivation for Han unification:
+An article hosted by IBM attempts to illustrate part of the motivation for Han unification:

 In fact, the three ideographs for "one" (一, 壹, or 壱) are encoded separately in Unicode, as they are not considered national variants.
 The first is the common form in all three countries, while the second and third are used on financial instruments to prevent tampering (they may be considered variants).

 However, Han unification has also caused considerable controversy, particularly among the Japanese public, who, with the nation's literati, have a history of protesting the culling of historically and culturally significant variants.
 (See Kanji.
 Today, the list of characters officially recognized for use in proper names continues to expand at a modest pace.)